winsonluk/completing.me/README.md

 ## List and Error Messages

 Both the list of cities and error messages reside within a Material UI List.
 Items on the list are hidden by default and revealed when handleChange() deems it appropriate to do so.
 Custom styling was required on the error messages to ensure that they contrast enough with actual results.

+## Future Improvements

+* Support for loading cities from an exteranal source (CSV, JSON, SQL database, etc.,)
+* Continuous integration and automated tests for the handleChange() function (and others).
+* Migrate from Github Pages to AWS for administrative flexibility and richer analytics.